 I’m unique in working in prominent roles across three different sectors: education, professional football and technology.
 I have authored or co-authored books, two of which became best-sellers.
 I’ve written on a variety of topics including books on learning, brain development, happiness, parenting and the culture of high performing schools.
 I also direct and produce high quality video for schools and training organisations.
 I do presentations to different audiences and on different topics.
 Here’s one I did for the Do Lectures in a steamy tent in West Wales!

 For ten years I was chair of Alite Ltd, a company which was at the forefront of developing learning in schools.
 During this time I collaborated with teachers, school leaders and other developers to produce a radical and successful approach to learning to learn, a well-being programme called The H Factor and a curriculum design model.
-I continue to see my original Accelerated Learning cycle re-badged and used by corporations and training providers.
+I continue to see my original Accelerated Learning cycle re-badged and used – ad sometimes mis-used by corporations and training providers.

 I’m also an Education Director for Frog Education Ltd. Frog are one of the worlds most successful providers of virtual learning environments and my part-time role is to help shape product design and implementation.
 With this help Frog products are now being built from proven learning principles.

-For over seventeen years I’ve been the designated learning consultant to the Football Association.
+For over eighteen years I’ve been the designated learning consultant to the Football Association.
 I helped design and deliver the worlds’ first Elite Coaches course, directed their UEFA Pro Licence – the top qualification in football – towards a competency based approach and authored a Develop the Developers programme.
 The work with the FA has impacted on each of the 30,000 members of the Licensed Coaches Club.
 Most of my current work is based around design and delivery of the FA UEFA Pro Licence.

 I also work as a consultant to UEFA, based in Nyon, Geneva.
 I am currently helping them design their Coach Educators provision and set up some protools of learning which can be adopted by the 55 different UEFA federations.